The Serpent in the Garden of Eden was quickly on the scene and in short order, with subtlety, seduced Eve and lead humanity into a downward spiral.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, It seems that God’s Goal went Awry because of the Serpent in the Garden of Eden
+Please use the Social Network links just below to share this information from The Explanation, It seems that God’s Goal went Awry because of the Serpent in the Garden of Eden